Skip to main contentSkip to footer

 Seb has taught on both the undergraduate programme and postgraduate courses at BSMS.

 He has taught on the following modules on the undergraduate BM BS course: 203, 303, 306.
-He was awarded an outstanding service award in 2017 for his contributions to multi-professional learning on module 306.
+He was awarded an outstanding service award in 2017 for his contributions to multi-professional learning on the undergraduate course.

 Seb now teaches exclusively in postgraduate medicine, with a focus on research methods and medical education.
 He also supervises students undertaking research dissertations / individual research projects.
 Seb’s postgraduate teaching areas have mainly focussed on: